SidHard/digits-multi-detect/README.md

 # digits-multi-detect

-first: copy this code to your ~/
+first: copy this code to your ~/ , change the folder name to 'digits-multi-detect'

 second: sh setup.sh